Mark H. Hayden Mark-et al. Logo

 Disclaimer

-I never stop being amazed at how Microsoft and other companies can make so many programs and machines that seem to all work so well
+I never stop being amazed at how Apple, Microsoft and other companies can make so many programs and machines that seem to all work so well

 considering the millions of users and all the different ways PCs are used.
 You will probably not find any two machines set up the exact same way